 Turn off your engines.
 Put down those car keys.
 And lace up your walking shoes.

-September 22nd is World Car-Free Day and we’re celebrating by highlighting car-free cities that show how beautiful it can be to experience life by foot.
+Today we’re highlighting car-free cities that show how beautiful it can be to experience life by foot.

 8 environmentally-friendly car-free cities across the world